Anthony Alonzo

 Antonio Viana Hernandez (April 2, 1948 – October 9, 1998), also known as Anthony and Tony, was a Filipino actor, singer, and councilor of Quezon City.

 Early life

 He was born as Antonio Viana Hernandez on April 2, 1948, in Quezon City to Alfredo Hernandez and Lourdes Viana.
-He is the brother of actress Alicia Alonzo, who herself is still appearing in Filipino films and soaps.
+He is the brother of actress Alicia Alonzo, who herself is still appearing in Filipino films and soap operas.

 Education

 Antonio V. Hernandez received his elementary and secondary education at the Marulas Elementary School and Espiritu Santo High School, respectively.
 He took up Commerce at the Mapua Institute of Technology.

 Movie career

 Besides the so-called bold and sexy films that pervaded the movie industry in the '70s and early '80s, the period also saw the emergence and proliferation of true-to-life movies.
 Producers then banked on the colorful and controversial lives of known notorious criminals to come up with profitable film projects, i.e. Nardong Putik, Kapitan Eddie Set, Baby Ama, Ronquillo, Salonga, and Waway, to name a few.
 Popular actors Ramon Revilla and Rudy Fernandez topped the list of action stars who appeared in one movie after another, portraying infamous and villainous characters.
 Other stars followed, such as Ace Vergel, Jess Lapid, Jr., Rhene Imperial and Anthony Alonzo.

 Alonzo was one of the busiest actors during that time and made a long list of true-to-life movies based on factual events and police records.
 Stardom came late for Alonzo.
 He was already 30 when he was given an important role in Hindi sa Iyo ang Mundo Baby Porcuna in 1978, for which he was nominated for the URIAN Best Supporting Actor award.
 He was nominated in the FAMAS the following year for Dakpin si Junior Bombay!
 (1979).
 In 1982, he won the FAMAS Best Actor award for his role in Bambang.
 He also won the Best Actor awards in the 3 Metro Manila Film Festival (MMFF) for his work in: Bago Kumalat ang Kamandag (1983), The Moises Padilla Story: The Missing Chapter (1985) and Anak Badjao (1987).